 In driving, there are laws designed to protect everyone.
 After a car crash, police officers investigate the crash to determine if someone involved violated any of those laws.
 Generally, this helps determine who was wrong and caused the crash.

-If you or a loved one has sustained injuries on another’s property, contact our premises liability lawyers to see how we can help you.
-It is vital to hire a premises liability attorney experienced in navigating the complexities of premises liability cases.
+If you or a loved one has sustained injuries on another’s property, contact our Phoenix premises liability lawyer to see how we can help you.
+It is vital to hire a premises liability lawyer experienced in navigating the complexities of premises liability cases.
 These can be complicated cases with multiple pitfalls, which is why they are typically the least successful cases.
 Having the right attorney on your side can make the difference.

-It is a surprising fact that falls account for 32% of nonfatal injuries sustained in 2018, making it the number one cause of preventable injuries and third in preventable deaths—after poisoning and motor vehicle accidents.1 With just over 8 million falls in a single year, it’s no surprise that a large portion of personal injury claims are slip and falls.
+Falls are a threat to the health of older adults and can reduce their ability to remain independent.
+It is a surprising fact that falls account for 37% of nonfatal injuries sustained in 2020, making it the number one cause of preventable injuries and third in preventable deaths—after poisoning and motor vehicle accidents.
+With over 14 million falls every year, it’s no surprise that a large portion of personal injury claims are from a slip and fall accident involving adults ages 65 and older.

 Slip and fall cases mostly occur in commercial facilities like restaurants or grocery stores, but can also occur at someone’s home or on private property.
-Unattended spills, uneven or loose flooring, damaged cement, and folded over entrance mats are some of the most common causes for falls.
-From our experience, even grapes on the floor have been regularly seen to cause a person to slip.
+Unattended spills, uneven or loose flooring, damaged cement, and folded-over entrance mats are some of the most common causes of falls.
+From our experience, even grapes on the floor have been regularly seen to cause a person to slip and fall.

 It is normal to feel embarrassed after a fall.
 Your natural intuition is to stand up and deflect some of the attention away from you.
 You might even feel compelled to leave the property without speaking to someone.
 This makes it difficult to prove that the incident even occurred.
 An unfortunate common belief is that when something occurs on another’s property, you have a “Clear cut” or a “Slam dunk” case.
 You need evidence if you want to hold the property owner accountable.

-Anything that you are able to obtain that supports the details of your injury needs to be preserved for your benefit.
+Anything that you can obtain that supports the details of your injury needs to be preserved for your benefit.
 Evidence can include a report made on scene, so do not leave the property without first speaking with someone in charge.
 Make sure you obtain a copy of any records, like an incident report, to verify where, when, and how the fall occurred.

 Witnesses are especially helpful.
 Many times, they can help identify what was happening at the time of the fall, what caused the fall, and what happened afterward.
 Photos are also important because they can show where the fall occurred and identify the condition that led to your fall.
 Video is even more convincing, particularly if you can record witnesses’ statements while the events are still fresh in their minds.
 You should ask to see any surveillance video and request a copy; however, nearly all property owners will reject your requests since there is no obligation to share the video without a court order.
 If they are willing to show you the video, you can record the screen with your cell phone’s camera.

 Hiring an attorney right away can help preserve any footage that might exist.
-An attorney can send a “Preservation of Evidence Letter”2 that is “…a notice sent to an opposing party that requests that all relevant evidence is preserved.”
+An attorney can send a “Preservation of Evidence Letter,” which is “a notice sent to an opposing party that requests that all relevant evidence is preserved.”
 Failure to preserve such evidence could result in an “adverse inference” if the case goes to court; that is, the judge would instruct the jury that it can presume the destroyed evidence would have been adverse to the property owner.

 The presumption is the fall caused physical injuries (e.g., broken bones, dislocated joints, concussion or brain injury, cuts, and scars, etc.).
 Injuries that you sustained in a fall should require medical treatment.
 Without medical treatment, it is very difficult to prove you were injured and it is very difficult to prove the fall caused other elements of damages (e.g., pain, suffering, wage loss, etc.).